-If you’re in search of a unique travel experience, Morocco is a thrilling and diverse destination offering fabulous beaches, colourful souks and the magical lanes and archways of Marrakech to explore.
+If you’re in search of a unique travel experience, Morocco holidays are thrilling and diverse – a destination that offers fabulous beaches, colourful souks and the magical lanes and archways of Marrakech to explore.

 The currency in Morocco is the Moroccan Dirham (MAD) and they’re not available outside of the country, so you’ll need to take British pounds with you and exchange once you arrive.
 You can do this at the airport, but may get a better rate at your hotel or bureau de change.
-You can of course withdraw Moroccan currency directly from an ATM with credit cards which are also accepted in large towns and cities, sometimes with a surcharge.
-To give you a helping hand, here’s a guide to the prices you can expect during your holiday in Morocco.
+You can of course withdraw Moroccan currency directly from an ATM with credit cards, which are also accepted in large towns and cities, but often these have a surcharge.
+To give you a helping hand, here’s a guide to the currency and prices in Morocco that’ll give you a better idea on how much money to take to Morocco.

 Dining out in Morocco